Neurodiversity Advisory,

 Enhanced Employee Well-being and Productivity

-Providing neurodiversity advisory and support services can greatly enhance the well-being and productivity of neurodivergent employees.
-By offering tailored accommodations, such as flexible work schedules, quiet workspaces, and assistive technologies, companies can create an environment where neurodivergent individuals can thrive.
+Providing advisory and support services can greatly enhance the well-being and productivity of neurodivergent employees.
+By offering simple, tailored accommodations, such as flexible work schedules, quiet workspaces, and assistive technologies, companies can create an environment where neurodivergent individuals can thrive.
+In fact just the notion of taking time to understand is likely to have a positive impact.
 This support reduces stress and anxiety, allowing employees to focus on their strengths and contribute more effectively to the organisation.

 Improved Job Satisfaction and Retention